Back to table of contentsCredit: public domain

 gulp and dozens of others, each helping to automate builds.
 In large companies, there are whole teams that maintain build automation scripts to ensure that developers can always quickly build and test.
 In these teams, most of the challenges are social and not technical: teams need to clarify role ambiguity, knowledge sharing, communication, trust, and conflict in order to be productive, just like other software engineering teams (Phillips et al. 2014).

-Perhaps the most modern form of build practice is continuous integration.
+Perhaps the most modern form of build practice is continuous integration (CI).
 This is the idea of completely automating not only builds, but also the running of a collection of tests, every time a bundle of changes is pushed to a central version control repository.
-The claimed benefit of continuous integration is that every major change is quickly built, tested, and ready for deployment, shortening the time between a change and the discovery of failures.
-This only works if builds are fast.
+The claimed benefit of CI is that every major change is quickly built, tested, and ready for deployment, shortening the time between a change and the discovery of failures.
+Research shows this is true: CI helps projects release more often and is widely adopted in open source (Hilton et al. 2016).
+Of course, these benefits occur only if builds are fast.
 For example, some large projects like Windows can take a whole day to build, making continuous integration of the whole operating system infeasible.
 When builds and tests are fast, continuous integration can accelerate development, especially in projects with large numbers of contributors (Vasilescu et al. 2015).
 Some teams even go further than continuous integration, building continuous delivery systems that ensure that complete builds are readily available for release (potentially multiple times per day for software on the web).
 Having a repeatable, automated deployment process is key for such processes (Chen 2015).

 One last problem with changes in software is managing the releases of software.
 Good release management should archive new versions of software, automatically post the version online, make the version accessible to users, keep a history of who accesses the new version, and provide clear release notes describing changes from the previous version (van der Hoek et al. 1997).
 By default, all of this is quite manual, but many of these steps can be automated, streamlining how teams release changes to the world.
 You've probably encountered these most in the form of software updates to applications and operating systems.